 The US-Cuba opening, for example, has been initiated by President Obama through Executive Orders and regulations even while legislation enforcing the US embargo remains in place.
 Mr. Trump has stated that he would reverse the openings unless he is able to pressure Cuba to give more political and religious freedom to her citizens.
 Through new Executive Orders or, with some time, by reversing existing regulations Mr. Trump can reverse any one or all of the actions that led to the opening.

 Promises made on the campaign trail are not always upheld.
 However, Mr. Trump’s trade advisor on the campaign has been Dan DiMicco, former CEO of Nucor Corp., a steelmaker.
-Steel production, once viewed as a backbone of US industry, has faced continuous decline since its heyday in the mid 1970s.
+Steel production, once viewed as a backbone of the US industry, has faced continuous decline since its heyday in the mid-1970s.
 Rightly or wrongly, the US steel industry views excess production by China of subsidized steel as a major threat and cause of this decline.
 Mr. DiMicco labels China a “cheat”.
 In his books and blog posts, he enunciates the goal of bringing back manufacturing jobs to America through trade that is “free, fair, rules-based and enforced”.

 The markets quickly calmed down after reassuring words from the President-elect with regard to his plans for the US economy.
 However, the uncertainty regarding his trade policies remains.
 His Cabinet selections, in particular for the US Trade Representative and Secretary of Commerce, will be important clues to follow.